Dust Devil (film): Plot

 With Dust Devil secretly watching, Wendy stops at a small motel for the night and tries to commit suicide but stops herself.
 Wendy goes to her car the next morning and finds Dust Devil inside, who tells her that she fell asleep the day before.
 Meanwhile, Beyman gives Mukurob documents about similar murders dating back to 1908.
 Wendy and Dust Devil reach the Fish River Canyon, as Wendy's husband Mark arrives in Namibia and begins his search for her.
 Joe tells Mukurob that the murders are the work of the "naghtloper", a shape-shifting demon who gains power over the material world through ritual murder.
-The naghtloper must keep moving to work the ritual, but if he is tricked to step over a kierie stick, he will be bound to one spot and his power can be taken.
+The naghtloper must keep moving to work the ritual, but if he is tricked into stepping over a kierie stick, he will be bound to one spot, and his power can be taken.
 Joe gives Mukurob a kierie and a sacred root to burn to prevent the naghtloper from possessing him after it is killed.

-When Wendy discovers human fingers among Dust Devil's belongings, he tries to kill her but she escapes.
+When Wendy discovers human fingers among Dust Devil's belongings, he tries to kill her, but she escapes.
 Mukurob and Mark pursue them, but Dust Devil causes them to crash the car in a dust storm.
 Mukurob leaves Mark at the car and heads into the storm, telling him that he has a chance since the naghtloper only takes those who have nothing to live for.
 He finds Wendy reaches the abandoned town of Kolmanskop but is stabbed by Dust Devil.
 Mukurob blocks Dust Devil's path with the kierie, and Wendy uses Mukurob's shotgun to kill Dust Devil as he proclaims his love for her.
-Wendy walks into the desert past Mark and the car, lies on the road and pulls over a fleet of army Casspirs.
+Wendy walks into the desert past Mark and the car, lies on the road, and pulls over a fleet of army Casspirs.
 Joe believes she has been possessed by the Dust Devil.